 Jim: Yeah, just something different.

 Kay: I had no sex education from my family.
 My dad was an alcoholic.
-He had a very womanizing type personality, and he divorced when I was – my mom – when I was 17.
-So – and then there was just – there was really very little relationship ever.
-But that really cut off any relationship.
-He just sort of got a new family.
-And that was the end of the first family.
+He had a very womanizing-type personality and he divorced when I was, my mom when I was 17.
+So, and then there was just, there was really very little relationship ever but that really cut off any relationship.
+He just sort of got a new family and that was the end of the first family.

-Kay: … My parents never fought.
+Kay: You know, no, my parents never fought.

 Kay: It was a shock.